Your right hand is the engine of your ‘ukulele and strumming is often the throttle.

 The “Somewhere Over The Rainbow” Strum

-Of all the ukulele strums people want to learn, it seems the one Isreal Kamakawiwo’ole used on Somewhere Over the Rainbow/Wonderful World is on the top of the list.
+Of all the ‘ukulele strums people want to learn, it seems the one Isreal Kamakawiwo’ole used on Somewhere Over the Rainbow/Wonderful World is on the top of the list.

 The chords for the intro are: C Em Am F. Apply the above strum to them and you should be well on your way.
 IZ plays with a low-G string on his ‘ukulele so if your “pick” sounds too high, that might be the reason.